 This solution makes it quicker and easier for employees to reach their desk and log onto their network access, but it also improves the overall traffic flow of people around the building – which is ideal for the company as well.
 Additionally, this saves power consumption (lifts make the journey with the right capacity of people) and improves the time management of staff – which obviously equates to cost savings for Admiral.

 Rather brilliantly, this is all made possible by existing security protocols - information that is already gathered and is ready to use.
 At the same time, these controls can be applied to the keypad on the lift, so for instance, access for certain individuals can be restricted to authorised floors only and changed at a moment’s notice by the security team.

 Because it is a fully integrated security system this level of control can be applied to other areas of the facility, such as car parks for example – ensuring the security team is fully aware of who is entering or leaving the facility and when.

 Integration gives commercial properties greater control

 There is no doubt that commercial facilities can really benefit from using the most effective integrated solutions together.
-Because of the way security and access control systems work, they gather information on the intricate workings and usage patterns of a facility in a way they would be difficult to gauge otherwise.
+Because of the way security and access control systems work, they gather information on the intricate workings and usage patterns of a facility in a way that would be difficult to gauge otherwise.

-Being able to reduce congestion saves employee frustration and saves the business valuable time.
+Being able to reduce congestion avoids employee frustration and saves the business valuable time.
 The smart move is doing so by using the systems already in place to improve facilities management and the working environment.